jefelewis/react-native-ultimate-modal-picker/README.md

 ***Changed***

-- Fixed if/else toggle issue.
+- Fixed `if/else` toggle issue.
-- Fixed undefined date issue.
+- Fixed `undefined` date issue.
 - Fixed `onChange` issue.
-- Changed if statements for `Platform` to else/if so only one would ever run.
+- Changed if statements for `Platform` to `if/else`, so only one would ever run.